QasimK/qasimk.github.io/collections/_posts/2023-07-25-service_charges_and_tipping.md

 With the most charitable perspective, voluntary service charges are added to make it easier to reward good service.

 With the most uncharitable perspective, voluntary and compulsory service charges are added simply to make the restaurant seem cheaper.
-This is deliberately misleading.
-I would consider it to be outright lying.
+This is deliberately misleading and I would consider it to be outright lying.

-I think it's strange when service charges are added on to the bill at the end, when *the very nature of their business includes service*.
+I think it's strange that service charges are added on to the bill at the end, when *the very nature of their business includes service*.

 Considering how fundamental service is to a restaurant, I believe it should just be included in the menu price.
 After all, they do not tack on electricity, or rent charges on to your bill.
 Imagine if Tesco did not include VAT in their prices, or added a "service charge" when it came time to pay.